Fact Checked

 Untreated Sleep Apnoea significantly increases the risk of death because it can lead to cardiovascular conditions that can be fatal.
 One study found that people with severe Sleep Apnoea were up to three times more likely to die prematurely if untreated (2).

 There is no doubt that Sleep Apnoea can severely affect your quality of life.
 Treatment is therefore essential not only to improve your day-to-day existence but to avoid the onset of more serious, life-threatening conditions.
+This article will explain the dangers of Sleep Apnoea, how you can get tested and treat the condition.

 Table of Contents